astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 Here, the second rule of `findunif_aux` is the important one -- it will only match when we encounter a unification variable of the same type as the one we require.
 So this rule uses the dynamic `typecase` aspect of the ad-hoc polymorphism in \lamprolog.
-With this, we should be already able to find *one* (as opposed to all, as described above) uninstantiated unification variable from a type.
-Here is an example of its use:
+With this, we should already be able to find *one* (as opposed to all, as described above) uninstantiated unification variable from a type.

+TODO. \todo{Fix this and add an example.}

 Now we add a predicate `replaceunif` that, given a specific unification variable and a specific term, replaces its occurrences with the term.
 This will be needed as part of the